 We understand and value the importance of an effective work-life balance for employees.
 We offer many flexible work options and schedules to meet the needs of our employees.
 The vast majority of our employees work on either a hybrid schedule where they are able to work both at home and in the office or are fully remote.
-Offering flexible workplace options has become an expectation of employees across many industries and is necessary to remain competitive and attract top talent.
+Offering flexible workplace options has become an expectation of employees across many industries and may be necessary to remain competitive and attract top talent.

 In addition to flexible workplace options, our full-time and part-time employees receive several benefits that are aligned with achieving a better work-life balance such as paid planned and unplanned time off, 11 paid holidays, and paid time off for volunteering.
-We also have a dedicated Work-Life Balance employee resource group that offers employees an opportunity to share ways to maintain an active and healthy work-life balance, hear from speakers on such topics such as mental health and caring for aging parents, and gather to share information and participate in outdoor social activities.
+We also have a dedicated work-life balance employee resource group called PRI-Bold that offers employees an opportunity to share ways to maintain an active and healthy work-life balance, hear from speakers, and gather to share information and participate in outdoor social activities.